hashicorp/terraform-provider-aws/website/docs/r/route.html.markdown

 ## Import

-Individual routes can be imported using `ROUTETABLEID_DESTINATION`.
+Import Individual routes using `ROUTETABLEID_DESTINATION`.
 [Local routes](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html#RouteTables) can be imported using the VPC's IPv4 or IPv6 CIDR blocks.
 For example, import a route in route table `rtb-656C65616E6F72` with an IPv4 destination CIDR of `10.42.0.0/16` like this: